 “The battery’s dead on mine.”

 Camryn’s mother released a blood curdling scream.
 Quick to react, her father turned his eyes back to the road just in time to see a large shadow of a creature blocking their way.
-He slammed on the brakes, causing the tires to squeal and the car to spin out of control.
+He slammed on the brakes.
+The tires squealed and the car spun out of control.
 Camryn echoed her mother’s screams as the car began to roll, crashing into the blacktop with each turn.
-Her arm smashed against the side of the door, and projectile objects hit her in the face.
+Her arm smashed against the side of the door, and shards of glass hit her in the face.
 The twirling, spinning motion made her dizzy.
 Then, with a sudden jolt, the car fell silent.

 Camryn moaned, feeling disoriented.
 Still strapped in her seatbelt, her body hung limp.
 Pain resonated from her forehead.
 She reached up, checking for gashes and bumps, but found nothing.